 Table of Contents & Sidebar Menu

-Adjust the styles of, and individual items in, Quire’s auto-generated contents lists
+Add items and adjust the styles of Quire’s auto-generated contents lists

 Table of Contents